DATA LAST VERIFIED: JUNE 16, 2026 (DAY 109) — MOU SIGNED JUNE 15 · DEAL ANNOUNCED · HORMUZ TO REOPEN · SIGNING CEREMONY JUNE 19

 Live — piecewise model

-CEASEFIRE STATUS
+DEAL STATUS

-TARGETS STRUCK (WAR)
+TARGETS STRUCK (TOTAL)

 15,000+